ONLINE AND IN-PERSON COUNSELING IN PEORIA AND THROUGHOUT ILLINOIS

 4. Thrive

-We’ll work together for 45-60 minutes each week until you are way less impacted by OCD and way more in control and getting back to your real self.
+We’ll work together in weekly sessions until you are much less impacted by OCD and much more in control and getting back to your real self.
 Then we will decrease how frequently we meet until you are confident in maintaining your progress and no longer need therapy.

 Going beyond ERP